Lactation Resources for Employees

 • Is there a designated pumping space in my current department?

-• Most mothers express for 20 to 30 minutes, 2 to 3 times during an 8-hour shift and 3 to 4 times during a 12-hour shift.
+• Most people express for 20 to 30 minutes, 2 to 3 times during an 8-hour shift and 3 to 4 times during a 12-hour shift.
 How will we accommodate that?

 • Do I mark my Outlook calendar as busy or is there another place to annotate my time?

-• Who do I report to and advise that I am going to pump?
+• Who should I report to and advise that I am going to pump?

 Our Lactation Consultants are available and happy to assist with these conversations.